abbiedaniel/salesforce-maintenance/PD1-Notes.md

    	FIND {Search Query Text} // this line is required // apex uses ' ', query editor uses {}
    	[ IN SearchGroup ]
    	[ RETURNING FieldSpec [[ toLabel(fields) ] [ convertCurrency(Amount) ] [ FORMAT() ] ] ]
-   	[ WITH DivisionFilter ]
+   	// RETURNING clause specifies the information that should be returned in the search result i.e. Account(Name) [ WITH DivisionFilter ]
    	[ WITH DATA CATEGORY DataCategorySpec ]
    	[ WITH SNIPPET [ (target_length = n )] ]